txt2latex

 Enumerated list

-The first word must be a number followed by a dot.
+The first word must be a number followed by a dot or a round bracket.

 Literal display blocks